Design Accessible Content

-Students also have the option to change text size or change contrast via buttons on the MyBeckett login page.
+Students also have the option to change text size or change contrast via buttons on the MyBeckett login page (top right).

-Within MyBeckett, there is a Quick Links icon at the top left of every page to help with navigation.
-Keyboard shortcuts are available throughout the system.
+Within MyBeckett, there is a Quick Links icon (small black & white link symbol) at the top left of every page to help with navigation, it shows the links to contents within each tab.